hellmarbecker/blog/_drafts/2022-04-25-integrating-apache-druid-with-apache-pulsar.markdown

 done
 ```

-This creates a stream of JSON messages with messages once a second.
+This creates a simulated timeseries of JSON messages with messages once a second.
 The `-s` option sets the message separator.
 The default is `,` which is not good for JSON.

 Let's test this with a Kafka client: